Skip to content

 Step 2: Inject the Tenant Handler into the Plugin

-Inject the custom tenant handler into TenantLineInnerInterceptor:
+Inject your custom tenant handler into the TenantLineInnerInterceptor:

 @Configuration